Coolmeteor/Eventic/docs/tests/frontend_tests/overview.md

 ## Objective

-- Verify that each component behaves as expected under typical and edge-case scenarios.
+- Verify that each component behaves as expected under typical and some edge-case scenarios.
 - Ensure that any changes in logic do not unintentionally break the UI.
 - Improve maintainability by documenting test structure clearly.